BezMan/Recipe-Biometrics/README.md

 ### key points:

+- Developed app with scalable architecture and package structure.
 - Retrofit as Http client
 - using Compose Navigation between screens passing recipe id.
 - mutual VM for both screens, as they share the same repo.